 I think it’s more common to go overboard than it is to maintain balance in our world.
-We can get THE BEST of everything so easily, and we are constantly bombarded with images, songs and stories of excess.
+We can get the best of everything so easily, and we are constantly bombarded with images, songs and stories of excess.

 Find ways to indulge without breaking your budget.
 A $30 dinner out once a month probably won’t send you into the red, but a $30 dinner every other day definitely will.

-There’s no hard and fast rule to this; you need to test things out and find what works for you.
+There’s no hard and fast rule to this; you need to test out things and find what works for you.

-And when you DO treat yourself, use a round-up service such as Acorns.
-When you link your debit or credit card to an Acorns account, the service will round up your change to a pre-determined level and invest that difference.
+And when you do treat yourself, use a round-up service such as Acorns.
+When you link your debit or credit card to an Acorns account, the service will round up your change to a predetermined level and invest that difference.
 How cool is that?!